Applying Shade Gardening to Herb Garden Design

 You will also need to determine the level of dampness or dryness of the soil in the area of garden you are considering turning into a shade herb garden design.

-When choosing your plants you need to be aware of your local climate and soil type.
+When choosing your herb plants you need to be aware of your local climate and soil type.
 If you are unsure if your climate is suitable for any individual plant you would like to grow in your shade herb garden, do check with a local nursery as they will be best to advise you on local climate and conditions suitability for any particular plants and flowers.
 This is important as it is not just the sunlight and moisture that counts towards survival of plants but the entire landscape in your country and region.

 Full Shade: Lemon Balm, Mints, Wild Ginger, Sweet Woodruff, Sweet Cicely.